Skip to content

 Venue Accessibility Audit

-Before booking, walk the venue from the point of view of a guest with limited mobility.
-Is there step-free access from parking to ceremony, ceremony to reception, and reception to bathrooms?
-Are there enough seats along the route for guests who need to rest?
-Is the ceremony path on grass (hard for walkers and canes) or a paved surface?
-Can wheelchairs fit through all doorways?
-If the answer to any of these is no, either pick a different venue or budget for temporary ramps, matting, and transport between areas.
+Before booking, walk the entire venue from the point of view of a guest with limited mobility β€” ideally bring a family member who uses a cane, walker, or wheelchair so you experience the barriers firsthand rather than estimating.
+Check every transition: Is there step-free access from the parking lot to the ceremony area, from the ceremony to cocktail hour, from cocktail hour to the reception, and from the reception to the bathrooms?
+Are there enough seats or benches along walking routes for guests who need to rest every fifty feet?
+Is the ceremony aisle on grass (notoriously difficult for walkers, canes, and wheelchair wheels), gravel (even worse), or a paved surface?
+Can standard wheelchairs β€” which are roughly twenty-six inches wide β€” fit through all doorways, between table groupings, and into at least one bathroom stall?
+If the answer to any of these is no, either choose a different venue or budget for temporary aluminum ramps, plywood walkway matting over grass, and golf cart or shuttle transport between areas.

 Timing and Energy Management